Naereen/web-sphinx/sublimetext.en.rst

 Plugins that add great features:

-* `Dictionary​Auto​Complete <https://sublime.wbond.net/packages/DictionaryAutoComplete>`_ enables autocompletion to integrate the words of dictionaries used for spell checking.
+* `Dictionary​Auto​Complete <https://sublime.wbond.net/packages/DictionaryAutoComplete>`_ enables auto-completion to integrate the words of dictionaries used for spell checking.
 Quite cool but can quickly be boring.
 * `LineEndings <https://sublime.wbond.net/packages/LineEndings>`_ to highlight and easily erase the painful (and unnecessary) spaces at the end of lines.
 * `MakeCommands <https://sublime.wbond.net/packages/MakeCommands>`_ will launch from the control panel of any rule of construction from a `Makefile <https://en.wikipedia.org/wiki/Makefile>`_.
 It's simple, but purely awesome!
 I use `a lot of Makefile <https://bitbucket.org/lbesson/web-sphinx/src/master/Makefile>`_ for my various projects.
-Such an effecient idea in fact!
+Such an efficient idea in fact!
 * `SideBarEnhancements <https://sublime.wbond.net/packages/SideBarEnhancements>`_ makes the sidebar much more useful.
-* `SublimeGit <https://sublimegit.net/>`_ (installable from `sublime.wbond.net/packages/SublimeGit <https://sublime.wbond.net/packages/SublimeGit>`_).
+* The wonderful `SublimeGit <https://sublimegit.net/>`_ (installable from `sublime.wbond.net/packages/SublimeGit <https://sublime.wbond.net/packages/SublimeGit>`_).
 Allows a full integration of git via the control panel.
-Free but annoys you regularly to ask you buy an (useless) 10$ commercial licence...
+Free but annoys you regularly to ask you buy an (useless) 10$ commercial license...
 But it is really awesome, so you will support this.
 * `Terminal <https://sublime.wbond.net/packages/Terminal>`_ to open a terminal (ie. a console) already in the correct folder.
 I do not use it, but it works well.
 More details `on wbond.net/sublime_packages/terminal <http://wbond.net/sublime_packages/terminal>`_.